curl/everything-curl/usingcurl-connections.md

 the connection to.
 You can specify a single port number to use, or a range of ports.
 We recommend using a range because ports are scarce resources and the exact one you want may already be in use.
-If you ask for a local port number (or range) that curl can't obtain for you, it will exit with a failure.
+If you ask for a local port number (or range) that curl cannot obtain for you, it will exit with a failure.

 Also, on most operating systems you cannot bind to port numbers below 1024 without having a higher privilege level (root) and we generally advise